Stresam: Nootropic Benefits, Uses, Dosage, & Side Effects

 What is Stresam?

-Stresam (also known as etifoxine) is a medicine primarily known for its anxiolytic activity, which refers to its ability to reduce tension and anxiety with the ability to promote peripheral nerve healing along with a calming effect on the nervous system.
+Stresam (also known as etifoxine) is a non-benzodiazepine anxiolytic medication that works by enhancing GABA neurotransmitter activity in the brain, which reduces tension and anxiety while promoting peripheral nerve healing and creating a calming effect on the nervous system.

 The active ingredient in Stresam is etifoxine, also known by its chemical name diethyl-etifoxine.
 It functions not only as an anxiolytic but also has the properties of an anticonvulsant drug, which can help in controlling seizures, although its primary use is in the treatment of anxiety.